 The OGS is available to both Masters and PhD applicants and provides $5,000 per session for 2 or 3 consecutive sessions.
 Each award can be one or two years, with the maximum number of awards per individual set at 2 years for Masters’ students and 6 for PhD students.
 Both domestic and international students are eligible for OGS awards but submit according to the different deadlines.

 We encourage applicants to our program to apply to OGS.
 Those applying to multiple Ontario institutions need to submit an OGS application to each institution for which they are seeking admission since the first stage of the competition occurs through a departmental competition.
 Students already enrolled in 1 through 4 of the PhD program must apply to OGS as per the terms of their funding package.
 The Sociology committee adjudicates the domestic awards and selects a shortlist of international student applications for adjudication by a committee of the School of Graduate Studies.
-A top OGS recipient in Sociology is also presented the Edie Yolles/Ontario Graduate Scholarship in the Department of Sociology.
-Applications due February 1, 2017, for International Students and March 31, 2017 for Domestic Students.
+A top OGS recipient in Sociology is also presented the Edie Yolles/OGS in the Department of Sociology.
+Applications due early February, for International Students and mid- March for Domestic Students.
+Exact dates are sent out in an Award Announcement to all students.
 Applicants must apply online through the SGS website.
 All supporting documents are to be submitted online.
 For more, please visit the OGS page on the SGS website.